 So whenever a warranty is about to expire, you will get an email alert.

 Also, if you set the custom field up as a recurring date alert, you’ll be able to manage repeated warranty renewals.

-To create new assets via scanning, enable ‘Hardware Scanner Integration’ in Settings > Add Ons.
-Hit ‘Update’ at the bottom of the page.
+To create new assets via scanning, enable ‘Hardware Scanner Integration’ in Settings → Add Ons.
+Hit ‘Update’ at the top of the page.

 Once enabled, here are the steps to add an asset via scanning on PC/Mac:

-Step 1: Go to Items page.
-Click ‘Add Assets via Scanning’ button to the right.
+Step 1: Go to the Item Listing page.
+Click the ‘Add Assets via Scanning’ button on the top right.

 Step 2: On this page, you can scan as many labels as you want using a barcode scanner to create assets.
-Please note, if you’re scanning multiple assets’ labels, all of them must be of the same type – e.g. 10 different labels for 10 same laptops, all having the same specs, details and the name ‘HP Mini 110’.
-Useful when you’re adding same assets in bulk.
+Please note, if you’re scanning multiple asset labels, all of them must be of the same type – e.g. 10 different labels for 10 same laptops, all having the same specs, details, and the name ‘HP Mini 110’.
+Useful when you’re adding the same assets in bulk.

 To add different types of assets, you’ll have to scan and create them separately in the system.

 - For the scanner to work smoothly, click on the field to start scanning.

 - Use your barcode scanner to scan labels of the assets you want to add to the system.